- SAP has been forced to move HANA into the background of its marketing focus for various reasons.

 Now companies that purchased HANA will try to justify the purchase (no one likes to admit they got bamboozled) because BW runs faster.
 However, these same executive decision makers entirely leave out the impact of HANA’s far more expensive hardware in the performance analysis.
 Companies that purchase HANA for BW don’t test or hire out tests to determine how much of the performance benefit is due to hardware.
 That is how much Oracle or DB2 (and a modern version of Oracle and DB2) would perform on the same hardware.

-No, instead they tell me that performance for BW improved over an eight-year-old version of Oracle or DB2 on eight-year-old hardware that because it has much more disk than memory and cost a small fraction of the HANA hardware.
-So with BW companies can hide HANA’s performance limitations (although not its maintenance overhead).
-However, HANA has many problems meeting customer expectations for things that SAP said performance would skyrocket, which include…well everything but short SQL queries.
+No, instead, they tell me that performance for BW improved over an eight-year-old version of Oracle or DB2 on eight-year-old hardware because it has much more disk than memory and cost a small fraction of the HANA hardware.
+So with BW, companies can hide HANA’s performance limitations (although not its maintenance overhead).
+However, HANA has many problems meeting customer expectations for things that SAP said the performance would skyrocket, which include…well everything but short SQL queries.

-This means that SAP will be fighting fires no HANA performance for S/4HANA for transaction processing and MRP processing for years.
-SAP would have none of these problems if they simply did what they had always done, allow the companies that really knew databases to provide the database.
-As pointed out by a colleague..
+This means that SAP will be fighting fires with no HANA performance for S/4HANA for transaction processing and MRP processing for years.
+SAP would have none of these problems if they simply did what they had always done, allow the companies that knew databases to provide the database.
+As pointed out by a colleague.

 “The far bigger threat and loss of income and account control to SAP is from IaaS/PaaS providers, not database vendors. “

 This was not at all the SAP’s vision for the outcome of HANA.

 To see the full screen, just select the lower right-hand corner and expand.
 Trust us, expanding makes the experience a whole lot more fun.